COT

 Mathematically, the cotangent of 0 radians is undefined, and so when 0 is given as input for the COT function, it outputs NULL, such as in the following example:

 Mathematically, the cotangent of an angle is the cosine of that angle multiples by the reciprocal of the sine of that angle.
-The relationship between the functions COT, COS, and SIN is the same, such that, for some number n:
+The relationship between the functions COT, , and is the same, such that, for some number n: